 Gastroesophageal reflux disease (GERD) results when gastric acid, food and liquid from the stomach chronically flow up into the esophagus (the tube that connects the mouth to the stomach).

 While most Americans suffer from heartburn at one time or another, it is estimated that 17 million Americans suffer from chronic GERD.

 What Causes GERD?

-The following habits can increase the risk of heartburn or GERD:
+Lifestyle factors that can increase the risk of heartburn or GERD include:

-- Exercising immediately after eating (especially jogging or strenuous activity)
+- Exercising right after eating (especially jogging or strenuous activity)